tpope/vim-eunuch/README.markdown

 * `:SudoWrite`: Write a privileged file with `sudo`.
 * `:SudoEdit`: Edit a privileged file with `sudo`.
 * File type detection for `sudo -e` is based on original file name.
-* New files created with a shebang line are automatically made executable.
+* Typing a shebang line causes the file type to be re-detected.
+Additionally the file will be automically made executable (`chmod +x`) after the next write.

 [guard]: https://github.com/guard/guard